Dear Fellow Investor,

 Grove, William; Zald, David; Lebow, Boyd; et al

 Psychological Assessment, Mar 2000

 Why does systematic decision-making using even uncomplicated quantitative models performs better than expert opinions?

 The answer lies within us.
 It is the behavioral tendencies embedded in our thinking that handicap our decisions.

 Research reveals the human mind is very capable of consistently misjudging the world.

-We are prone to over-or-under-estimating, being overconfident in our analysis while doubting data contrary to our opinions, using perceptions to create or fill-up what doesn't exist.
-Psychologically, our opinions are filtered through our natural biases.
+We are prone to over-or-under-estimating, being overconfident in our analysis while doubting data contrary to our opinions, and using perceptions to create or fill up what doesn't exist.
+It's easier to operate that way.

 Computer algorithms simply don't feel that way.

 A legitimate question is why experts perform poorly even when they’re given the model’s output before making their decisions.